ssfsx17/ffpnp/readable.md

 instead.
 Desperation Attacks target all enemies, and are Direct Critical Hits.

 **Job Training: Specific Job** - You start at Job Level 1 in one job of choice.
 You must meet its requirements to gain additional Job Levels in it.
+While wearing the [Freelancer](#freelancer) Job, you may have additional clothing and other superficial traits relating to your specially-trained job as well.

+**Monster** - You can replace your body parts with those of defeated creatures.
+After every battle, you choose one part to put onto yourself.
+This part replaces one of your equipment slots, and in exchange, overrides one of your Battle Attributes with that creature’s attribute number, or overrides one of your Statistics with that creature’s statistic number.
+You can no longer wear equipment on that slot.
+You have access to one signature ability of that creature for each body part replaced.

 **Morph** - You have a number of rounds of Morph energy equal to 1/10th of your Experience Level, rounded down, to a minimum of 1 round.
 You can spend an action